davechurchill/STARTcraft/README.md

 ## Windows / C++

-StartCraft comes with a StarterBot written in C++ using BWAPI 4.4.0.
-This repo comes with BWAPI, and uses Injectory to launch Starcraft with BWAPI, so Chaoslauncher is not required.
+STARTcraft comes with a StarterBot written in C++ using BWAPI 4.4.0.
+This repo comes with BWAPI, and uses Injectory to launch STARTcraft with BWAPI, so Chaoslauncher is not required.

 1. Download / Clone this repo to your computer
 2. Download and unzip [Starcraft Broodwar 1.16.1](http://www.cs.mun.ca/~dchurchill/startcraft/scbw_bwapi440.zip) to the included `windows/starcraft` folder